How to Make Iced Tea

 Sweetening Your Iced Tea

 The best time to sweeten iced tea is while it's still hot (if you're using the conventional "hot-brewed" method).
 This allows the sugar or honey to dissolve completely.
-But if your iced tea drinkers prefer different levels of sweetness or you are using the eco-friendly cold brew method, your best bet is to offer simple syrup.
+But if your iced tea drinkers prefer different levels of sweetness or you are using the eco-friendly cold brew method, it is better to use simple syrup.
 Simple syrup is easy to make, and ideal for cold drinks because it distributes evenly throughout the drink.

 Simple Syrup Recipe